luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 🚫
 You're absolutely right — and this is a known limitation of vboxsf (VirtualBox Shared Folders):

-Even with uid= and gid= options in /etc/fstab, vboxsf mounts are always owned by root:vboxsf, and Alpine (or other Linux guests) can't force change that ownership.
+Even with uid= and gid= options in /etc/fstab, vboxsf mounts are always owned by root:vboxsf, and Alpine (or other Linux guests) can't force a change in that ownership.

 This is not a bug in Alpine, but a design limitation of the VirtualBox shared folder driver.

 # add new user

-I want that my user luicasad in the virtual machine has the same uid/gid that the ones I have in my host machine.
-This will help me later to push changes from virtual machine to my repositories
+I want my user luicasad in the virtual machine to have the same UID/gid as the ones I have in my host machine.
+This will help me later to push changes from the virtual machine to my repositories

 ```bash
 id luicasad